 Along with the new drivers, the speaker’s sound is made even sweeter thanks to its Stealth Ultraflex bass reflex system, tuned mass dampers, bow-spring suspension, and zero vibration system—all designed to eliminate vibrations and distortions that mar the listening experience.
 The new Aida’s cabinet shares the dual-curved “Lyra” shape of its predecessor and is constructed from special cross-grained Okoumè plywood.

 Each speaker weighs about 364 pounds and stands over 5.5 feet tall.
-It is available in three finishes: red, wenge, and striped wenge.
+It is available with either a red or a wenge finish.
 The speaker will be released later this month; expect the price of a pair to be north of six figures.